craftcms/docs/docs/nitro/2.x/services/mailhog.md

 ### Using Mailhog

-To use Mailhog in your Craft project, go to your control panel email settings and switch to SMTP.
-Enter the following information into the settings fields:
+MailHog’s ready to be used once it’s running, but it doesn’t change any of your mail settings by default.
+You can tell Craft or any app to send mail using MailHog’s SMTP settings.

+From the Craft control panel, visit Settings → Email and enter the following:

+- Transport Type: `SMTP`
-Hostname: `mailhog.service.nitro`
+- Host Name: `mailhog.service.nitro`

-Port: `1025`
+- Port: `1025`
+- Use Authentication: Unchecked (default)
+- Encryption Method: `None` (default)
+- Timeout: `10` (default)

 > Note: The SMTP port 1025 will always be the port to use even if you override the default SMTP port using an environment variable.